saewynn/Team-5DeBuggers/README.md

 Week 3 Review:
 Everyone except Ned came to the team meeting this week - where we were supposed to work on some codes and develop a prototype chassis (Ned sent his apologies due to illness).
-We were able to finally get the robot moving.
-Sahil's code to open the gate worked successfully but.....
+We were able to finally get the robot moving but not the way we want it to - which is to follow the white line.
+Sahil's networking code to open the gate worked successfully worked.
+On our AVC plan, we wrote we would complete quadrant 1, but because we did not have any other code except the networking code done, we could not test our robot.